 Content strategy should do more than add pages or rename the same work whenever search changes.
 It should help decide what deserves its own page, what needs improvement, what should be connected, and which topics support real business goals.

-• More content does not automatically mean better content.
-Every page you publish shapes how users understand the business and how bots crawl and interpret the site.
+• Content volume does not equal content quality.
+Each page you publish shapes how users judge the business and how bots read the site.

 • AI assistants can write thousands of words for you, but that does not mean the content is useful, accurate, differentiated, or worth publishing under your brand.